gautambaghel/demo-guide/docs/blackduck-for-openshift.md

-This workshop showcases scanning containers deployed on Red Hat OpenShift with Synopsys Black Duck Software Composition Analysis (SCA) in production workloads.
-Black Duck provides a solution for managing security, quality, and license compliance risk that comes from the use of open source and third-party code in applications and containers.
+This workshop showcases how to scan containers deployed on Red Hat OpenShift with Synopsys' Software Composition Analysis tool, Black Duck in production workloads.
+Black Duck provides a solution for managing security, license compliance and code quality risks that come from the use of open source and third-party code in applications and containers.

-This workshop provides a fully deployed and running Black Duck integration and will cover the following topics:
+This workshop demonstrates Black Duck fully deployed and running on OpenShift and will cover the following topics:

 1. Black Duck for OpenShift setup.
 2. Project & 'pod running' verification.